Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 - **My mission:**

-For my internship, I integrated a team of 4 people dedicated to provide connected sensors, connectivity and a web interface to farmers and small cities.
+For my internship, I integrated a team of 4 people dedicated to providing connected sensors, connectivity and a web interface to farmers and small cities.
 **My mission was to design and implement the customers' dashboard on the interface**, and to do so I followed those steps:

 &nbsp;